Spectra-Scope : A toolkit for automated and interpretable characterization of material properties from spectral data: AI Usage Disclosure

 \section{AI Usage Disclosure}

 Grammar, concision, and typo checks were performed using Claude Opus 4.5.
-Generated suggestions were considered but not necessarily applied, and all changes were directly mediated after review by the authors.
+Generated suggestions were considered but not necessarily applied, and all changes were directly mediated by authors after review by hand.
 All authors have reviewed and approved all information demonstrated in this work.